Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

 It is also worth noting that the main distinction between the \cite{p1d_Chabanier2019} and \cite{Walther2025_lyssa} analyses of eBOSS data lie in the emulator construction --- the former employs a Taylor expansion around a central simulation, whereas the latter uses as training data the more accurate \texttt{lyssa} suite --- and in the inclusion of mean-flux priors in the latter.
 Nevertheless, the \deltastar constraints from \cite{Walther2025_lyssa} are noticeably weaker than those of \cite{p1d_Chabanier2019}, even though the inclusion of informative mean flux priors should have tightened the posteriors.
 These discrepancies suggest that not accounting for emulator errors in earlier analyses may have significantly underestimated the uncertainty on the compressed parameters.

 The location of the posterior also differs noticeably across previous \lya analyses, a discrepancy likely exacerbated by the possibly underestimation of uncertainties in earlier work.
 In contrast, our constraints are consistent with all previous analyses at the $2\,\sigma$ level, mostly because our \nstar uncertainties are significantly larger.
 The lack of agreement at the $1\,\sigma$ level is plausibly explained by the use of simplified models for metal and HCD contamination in earlier studies, which can induce significant shifts in the inferred posteriors (\cref{tab:variations_model}).
-By comparison, our results are fully consistent with those from \Planck~2018.
+In \cref{tab:literature}, we summarize the main characteristics of the aforementioned analyses.
+On the other hand, our results are fully consistent with those from \Planck~2018.

-We have reported our results for \deltastar and \nstar defined at a pivot scale of \kstarval and redshift $z_\star = 3$, following the convention established by the analysis of SDSS DR2 data \cite{McDonald2006}.
-However, this pivot scale is not optimal for DESI DR1, as the correlation between \deltastar and \nstar, while small, is nonzero.
-In order to find the optimal scale for DESI DR1 data, we recomputed the compressed parameter using different values of the pivot scale until minimizing the correlation.
-We find that the correlation is $r=-0.0011^{+0.0007}_{-0.0006}$ for $\tilde{k}_\star = 0.019\,\ikms$, which is roughly at the center of the wavenumber range probed by DESI DR1 data.
-The values of the compressed parameters for this pivot scale are

-The signal-to-noise ratio of the amplitude is 11.8 at this scale, compared to 11.7 at \kstarval.
-The resulting improvement is therefore negligible, and for consistency with previous studies, we perform the analysis using the compressed parameters defined at \kstarval.